pantheon-systems/documentation/source/docs/articles/sites/code.md

 **Note**: The Test and Live environments do not have write access to code outside of the deployment process.

 ## Development
 Get started by learning more about the [Pantheon workflow](/docs/articles/sites/code/using-the-pantheon-workflow/) and [environment configuration](/docs/articles/sites/code/reading-pantheon-environment-configuration/).
-Then, dive into [developing directly with SFTP mode](/docs/articles/sites/code/developing-directly-with-sftp-mode/) and [explore more ways](/docs/articles/sites/code/more-ways-of-managing-code-in-sftp-mode/) of utilizing built-in admin tools.
+Then, dive in to [developing directly with SFTP mode](/docs/articles/sites/code/developing-directly-with-sftp-mode/) and [explore more ways](/docs/articles/sites/code/more-ways-of-managing-code-in-sftp-mode/) of utilizing built-in admin tools.
 ### `.gitignore`
 Pantheon provides a default `.gitignore` file in the base of each site's code repository and in `sites/default/files`.
 You can use this file to exclude directories from version control and backups.